Burwood/cromwell/docs/backends/Google.md

 | wdl-task-name | The name of the WDL task | my-task | |
 | wdl-call-alias | The alias of the WDL call that created this job | my-task-1 | Only present if the task was called with an alias. |

-Any custom labels provided as '`google_labels`' in the [workflow options](../wf_options/Google) are also applied to Google resources by the Pipelines API.
+Any custom labels provided as '`google_labels`' in the [workflow options](../wf_options/Google) are also applied to Google resources by the Batch API.

 ## Using NCBI Sequence Read Archive (SRA) Data

+[//]: # (TODO: NCBI SRA supported on batch?)
-The v2alpha1 and v2beta backends support accessing [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) accessions natively.
+The batch backend supports accessing [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) accessions natively.
 To configure this support you'll need to enable it in your config file like so: